Carroll School of Management – Boston College

 Each year, the Boston College – Carroll School of Management full-time MBA program welcomes roughly 80-100 new students to campus, meaning that at any given time there are approximately 200 students enrolled full-time.
 The part-time MBA program has yearly intakes of about 75-100 students.

 MBA Degree Offerings

 The Carroll School offers a full-time MBA program as well as a part-time MBA program.
-Students must complete 19 courses to obtain their degree.
+Students must complete 25 courses and 20 hours of community service to obtain their degree.